shaggyze/RelayBot/README.md

 - **Full Message Syncing:** Messages, edits, deletes, replies, and attachments are all synced across relayed channels.
 - **Dynamic Role Mapping:** Mention a role in one server, and RelayBot will intelligently ping the correctly mapped role in all other linked servers.
 - **Automatic Role Syncing:** When linking a channel, the bot can automatically create any missing mapped roles and link existing ones by name, ensuring role pings always work (feature is opt-in).
+- **Bot & Webhook Support:** Optionally allow messages from *other* bots and webhooks to be relayed (OFF by default), ideal for bridging feeds.
 - **Granular Deletion Toggles:** Separately control if deleting original messages deletes copies, and if deleting copies deletes the original.
 - **Group Moderation:** Group owners can block abusive users or entire servers from being relayed, giving you full control over your shared space.
 - **Customizable Branding:** Set a custom brand/tag for your server's relayed messages (e.g., `ShaggyZE [S1]`).